Archive Ultimate Guide for Choosing the Best Parental Control App in 2023

 Parental Controls on Android

 The parental controls on Android slightly differ based on the type of device you’re using.
 For example, though Xiaomi, Samsung, Motorola, Huawei, Google Pixel, Sony, Vivo, and LG phones all run on a variant of Android, the parental controls might have different names in their settings.
-Almost all of them lead to you setting up Google Family Link, Google’s parental control app.
+Overall, almost all of them lead to you setting up Google Family Link, Google’s parental control app.

 We haven’t categorized Google Family Link as a third-party parental control app because even though it’s not pre-installed on Android devices, enabling parental controls on Android requires you to install it.
 One could suggest that Google Family Link is the best free parental control app on Android.
 Google Family Link is also a great option if you’re looking to enable parental controls on Chromebooks.